wfosterhall/Plaid/README.md

 # Plaid

-3D Lumberjack Game made for a GameJam competition
+3D Lumberjack Game made for a GameJam competition.

+Authors: Will Foster-Hall, Reuben Bishop